bdimitrovski/full_clip/README.md

   height: 100%;
 }
  ```

- Name the class however you like and initialize it in the plugin call.

  For the most optimal effect, ensure that all your images are of the same dimensions (e.g. 1920 x 1080).